Short Meetings–I Want More

 Well, I’m tapped out.
 I need a drink, and I’m headed to a meeting.
 Really.

 I first wrote this post in 2014.
-Google returned 3.9 search results on the term ‘business meetings’ while that total jumped to 2 billion at the beginning of 2021.
+Google returned 3.9 million search results on the term ‘business meetings’ while that total jumped to 2 billion at the beginning of 2021.
 My point is still valid in a Zoom-dominated era of meetings.